Welcome to the new Golem Cloud Docs! 👋

 Golem Application Manifest

-The Golem Application Manifest document format is used by golem, usually stored in files named golem.yaml, which can help working with components.
-Currently, the Application Manifest covers:
+The Golem Application Manifest document format is used by golem, usually stored in files named golem.yaml, and they are the intended way to define, build, deploy and manage Golem Applications and Environments.

 The Application Manifest uses YAML format, see the reference for more information on the schema and for the field reference.